 About rules for photographing a scoliotic patient

 Soak Teng was influenced by books and archival photographs that she had encountered in the Wellcome Collection, a medical library in London.
 Having undergone surgery for scoliosis as a teen, she was particularly drawn to books about scoliosis in the library.
-One of the books had a cover illustration of a tree that had been tied up in order to straighten it, which reminded her of her own work, ways to tie trees.
+One of the books had a cover illustration of a tree that had been tied up in order to straighten it, which reminded her of her own work, ways to tie trees (available as a photo book via the Objectifs Store).
 As a creative exercise, she tied a crooked tree branch to a canvas in order to straighten it, which revealed a scar-like pattern at the back of the canvas that she could connect back to her own condition.

 Soak Teng then went on to make a zine out of the medical texts, photographs, and illustrations she saw in the archives.
 She was particularly struck by the prescriptive nature of one of the archival texts, which detailed the various rules of photographing a scoliotic patient.
 As an image-maker, Soak Teng wanted to subvert these “rules” and decided to embark on a project of taking photos and videos of scoliotic individuals in a more subjective and nuanced manner.
 The project culminated in both the exhibition currently on view, as well as a book of photographs and interviews with scoliotic individuals, focusing on each subject’s personal journey with scoliosis.

 Chelsea: I thought we could title the talk “Rules for Photographing” because it was interesting how both of your projects sought to challenge normative ways of viewing the body, and also how both of you devised your own rules for photographing people that you wanted to work with.
 Do you want to talk more about that?